Owner / Trademark Attorney

 About a year after my Mom passed away, I started to put more focus into the law firm.
 We started to experiment with different systems and fee structures.
 We began actively looking for ways to improve the way we practice law and provide value to our clients.

-In addition, I am currently writing a book that will help guide clients through the process of separation and divorce, and in the next few months we plan to begin offering legal workshops, webinars, and DIY information to help members of the community educate themselves about divorce and their legal options.
+In addition, I am currently working on a free online training to walk client’s through the process of getting a trademark, and in the next few months we plan to begin offering additional legal workshops, webinars, and DIY information to help cost-conscious prospects to educate themselves about trademarks and their legal options.

-My wife Donna and I have three awesome children who are currently ages 8, 6, and 4.
-We’ve been residents of Cary since 2009.
-We love to hike, travel, cook (we are all vegetarians), go camping, and enjoy the many wonderful activities that the Triangle has to offer.
+My wife Donna and I have three awesome children who are currently ages 12, 10, and 8.
+We resided in Cary, North Carolina from 2009 until 2022 when we relocated to Lisbon, Portugal!
+We love to hike, travel, cook (we are all vegetarians), drink coffee, go camping, and enjoy the history of the fourth oldest city in Europe.

-My hobbies include jogging with our lab, Lucy (although she has a hard time keeping up), reading, spending time with family, fantasy football, and watching the Browns, Indians, Cavs and Buckeyes.
+My hobbies include jogging with our lab, Lucy (although she has a hard time keeping up), reading, spending time with family, fantasy football, and watching the Browns, Indians, Cavs and Buckeyes (when I can – 7pm start times are now midnight for me! 😜).

 Necessary Lawyer Bio

-Jim attended The Ohio State State University Moritz College of Law, graduating in 2004.
-After passing the Florida Bar, Jim worked for the 18th Circuit Public Defender’s Office in Sanford, Florida before joining a medical malpractice firm in Winter Park.
+I attended The Ohio State State University Moritz College of Law, graduating in 2004.
+After passing the Florida Bar, I worked for the 18th Circuit Public Defender’s Office in Sanford, Florida before joining a medical malpractice firm in Winter Park.

-In 2009, Jim and his wife moved to Cary where they have lived ever since.
+In 2009, we moved to Cary, North Carolina where we lived until mid-2022 when we moved overseas.
 Jim passed the North Carolina Bar in 2010 and has been operating The Hart Law Firm ever since.

 Areas of Practice